centreboard/PySiril/README.md

 Broadly speaking siril is a series of assignments that eventually resolve as either place notation that advances the composition or a string that is printed.
 For documentation on Gsiril see http://www.ex-parrot.com/~richard/gsiril/

-PySiril also includes new builtin "notextent" which is executed when (for a n extents) a composition:
+PySiril also includes new builtin "notextent" which is executed when (for n extents) a composition:
 a) has no row repeated more then n times (else "conflict" and maybe "false" are executed)
 b) ends in rounds ("notround")
 c) some rows appear fewer than n-1 times (else "true")